What should I do if I think I have the virus?

 - For more information on Service Canada’s Regular EI Benefits (for those who have lost their job at no fault of their own) or EI Sickness Benefits (for those unable to work for medical reasons), click here.

 - If you’ve lost income because of COVID-19, you may qualify for additional benefits from the Federal Government.
 While the CERB has now ended, the benefits will continue to be offered through other means.
-For more information on eligibility and how to apply or to submit an application, click here.
+For more information on eligibility, how to apply or to submit an application, click here.

 - The Government of Canada has announced a response plan to support business and tax payers during the COVID-19 pandemic.
 For up-to-date information on income support for families, income tax deferrals for business and individuals, mortgage default management tools for families experiencing financial difficulty, and much more, click here.